Lena9999/problem-extractor/README.md

 # Analysis of User Complaints and Problems Extracted from Social Media Posts Using NLP and Machine Learning
 ## Project Description:

-The project showcases the process of automated analysis of texts from social networks, including data collection, processing, annotation, model training, and clustering.
+The project demonstrates the process of automated analysis of texts from social networks, including data collection, processing, annotation, model training, and clustering.
 The tools and approaches used can be adapted and reused for working with texts from various sources.
 The project code offers flexibility for customization to specific tasks, such as data collection, text processing, interaction with the GPT API, and training custom models.

 The following sections will provide a detailed overview of the project's structure, including its main components and a brief description of the associated files.
 Each component includes not only the scripts required for execution but also a Jupyter Notebook file.
-These notebooks provide a detailed walkthrough with comments on how the created files and modules were utilized and executed, ensuring clarity and ease of replication.
+These notebooks provide a detailed guide with comments on how the created files and modules were utilized and executed, providing clarity and ease of replication.

 ## Project Structure